mundorfd/dm-work-vault/Code Highlight Tool.md

 - XT256
 ![](./Reference/images/code_highlight_3.png)

 UDOIT flags all the light ones, and here's why: for some reason, it thinks the background is black.
-It must have something to do with the way the CSS is written that throws it off.
+It must have something to do with how the CSS is written that throws it off.

 ![](./Reference/images/code_highlight_5.png)